jgiacomini/Tiny.RestClient/README.md

 * Timeout exception throwed if the request is in timeout (by default HttpClient send OperationCancelledException, so we can't make difference between a user annulation and timeout)
 * Provide an easy way to log : all sending of request, failed to get response, and the time get response.
 * Support of export requests to postman collection
+* Support of Basic Authentification
+* Support of OAuth2 Authentification

 ## Basic usage